ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

 The APM will report the fence status via the MAVLink GCS protocol.
 The key status packet is called FENCE_STATUS, and is defined in "ardpilotmega.xml".
-A typical FENCE_STATUS packet looks like this:
+A typical FENCE_STATUSpacket looks like this:

 ::